SabrinaPau/01_Getting-started/1_Customizing_Terminal.md

 ## Brief Intro to vim

-Before we will install cool plugins like auto-suggestion or syntax highlighting here is short introduction to Vim.
+Before we will install cool plugins like auto-suggestion or syntax highlighting, here is short introduction to Vim.
 Vim is a text editor you can use from a command-line interface and it is usually set as the default editor in the Terminal.
 So if you type a command that will in some way open an editor, it will usually open Vim.
 Since navigating through Vim is not intuitive, it is good to know some basics:

 * Moving inside the editor works with the arrow keys.
 * Vim has different modes: